harveshvaran/ftp82_laptop/admin/SETUP.md

         * For the unit job, change the git repository as well; if the credentials are not yet added, you can add them now

 # Week #1 Day #1
-  * Go to https://github.com/orgs/HexaInnovLab/people, and click "Invite Member" and add them to the FTPnn team.
+  * Go to https://console.aws.amazon.com/codecommit,  and clone the repo through GitBash

-## Setup GITHUB Project Board
+## Setup Trello Project Board

-The users are added by invite: Site Administration/User Management.
-Use the hexaware email address
+The users are expected to login  through {Hexaware-id}-.hexaware@gmail.com id at Trello

-Create a "FTP" group and invite all the users from the ftp program.
+Create a "FTPXX" as project board and add users through add members link at Trello board

-Create projects FTPnn and give developer/administrator access to the FTP group.
+Create Sprint Backlog as list and include various tasks as cards Assign each task to members (add member button) with due date mentioned